diyaudioby/amp-lm3886-ad825/readme.md

 - bom - contains the bill of materials
 - docs - contains drawings and images outputs of schematic and PCB files, assembling manuals
 - firmware - contains compiled binary files
-- gerbers - contains the PCB Gerbers and drill drawings for manufacture, there is also a zip file ready to send to most manufacturers
+- gerbers - contains zip file of the PCB Gerbers and drill drawings for manufacture
 - pcb - contains the original schematic and PCB design files (Altium Designer,  KiCAD, SprintLayout, etc)
 - soft - contains custom software using, for example, for operate with this device
 - source - contains project souce code (sketchs for Arduino, files C/C++, etc)